mentos1386/nest-raven/README.md

 ```

 #### GraphQL

->**Warning**: This is an ALPHA level of support.
+> **Warning**: This is an ALPHA level of support.
 There are bugs, not intended for production.

-When using with graphql, you should provide context, as we cannot autmaticly detarmin if
+When using with graphql, you should provide context, as we cannot automatically determine if
 we are capturing http or graphql exception.

 It will add `fieldname` and `args` extras.

->app.gateway.ts
+> app.gateway.ts

 ```ts
   @Mutation()
   @UseInterceptors(new RavenInterceptor({